IIIF/api/source/auth/2.0/index.md

 If the server does not support multiple tiers of access to a Content Resource, and the user is not authorized to access it, then the server _MUST_ return a response with a `401` (Unauthorized) HTTP status code for the corresponding Description Resource.

 If the user is authorized for a Description Resource, the client can assume that requests for the described Content Resources will also be authorized.
-Requests for the Content Resources rely on the access cookie to convey the authorization state.
+Requests for the Content Resources rely on an access cookie to convey the authorization state, or on other aspects of the request such as IP address.

 ### 3.2.
 Tiered Access
 {: #tiered-access}